Kurento/kurento/source/mastering/kurento_architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 After that, a new phase starts devoted to producing the actual media exchange.
-The client addresses a request for the media to the Kurento Server using the
+The client addresses a request for the media to the Kurento Media Server using
-information gathered during the negotiation phase.
+the information gathered during the negotiation phase.
 Following with the
 video-clip visualization example mentioned above, the browser will send a GET
-request to the IP address and port of the Kurento Server where the clip can be
+request to the IP address and port of the Kurento Media Server where the clip
-obtained and, as a result, an HTTP reponse with the media will be received.
+can be obtained and, as a result, an HTTP reponse with the media will be
+received.

 Following the discussion with that simple example, one may wonder why such a
 complex scheme for just playing a video, when in most usual scenarios clients